groundmelon/SublimeRosAssist/README.md

 # SublimeRosAssist
-A simple sublime-text-3 plugin make life easier for handling ROS projects
+A simple sublime-text-3 plugin that make life easier for handling ROS projects

 ## Main Functions